Uterine Artery Embolization

-Pros: It's an alternative to surgery and it requires a minimal (1 day) hospital stay or an outpatient visit.
+Pros: It's an alternative to surgery and it requires a minimal (one day) hospital stay or an outpatient visit.

 The incision is small (no stitches are required) and the uterus is left intact.
-Most women return to normal daily activities within 1 to 2 weeks.
+Most women return to normal daily activities within one to two weeks.
 Although most women can still conceive and have a baby, the effects of UAE on childbearing and pregnancy isn't known at this time.

-Recovery Time: Typically between 5-14 days, but some women can go back to work in 3 days.
+Recovery Time: Typically between 5-14 days, but some women can go back to work in three days.